US-China trade deal a mixed success for Trump | Malay Mail

 “There's been significant harm to American farmers and significant harm to the US manufacturing industry and the new purchase commitments by China are unlikely to undo that damage,” Alden said.

-One of Trump’s main goals for launching the trade war was to reduce the US trade deficit and put an end to unfair trade practices, but trade experts doubt Washington can achieve significant structural changes from Beijing.
+One of Trump's main goals for beginning the tariff war was to reduce the US trade deficit and put an end to unfair trade practices, but trade experts doubt Washington can achieve significant structural changes from Beijing.

-Prasad said China is unlikely to yield on key demands from the Trump administration, such as substantially reducing state subsidies to companies.
+Prasad said China is unlikely to yield on major demands from the Trump administration, such as substantially reducing state subsidies to companies.

 Xu Bin, professor of economics and finance at the China Europe International Business School (CEIBS) in Shanghai, said the two sides can declare they have an agreement “that will be acceptable, (but) not a victory.”

-“I think essentially the fight between China and the US will continue as far as we can see, over the next few years, next 10 years, next 20 years, even further,” veering between conflicts and truce. — AFP
+He thinks the US-China dispute will continue “over the next few years, next 10 years, next 20 years, even further,” veering between conflicts and truce. ― AFP